Executive Summary

 The same HBR report addresses this topic:

-It’s time to stop the philosophical debate about whether investing in the experience of your customers is the right business decision.
-This isn’t a question of beliefs — it’s a question about the behavior of your customers.
-Connect the right data, and not only is it possible to quantify the impact of the difference between delivering a great experience and delivering a poor one — but it will demonstrate to everyone in your organization just how big that impact can be.
+It’s time to stop the philosophical debate about whether investing in your customers’ experience is the right business decision.
+This is not a question of beliefs.
+Instead, it’s about your customers’ behavior.
+Connect the right data, and you can quantify the impact of the difference between delivering a great experience and a poor one.
+This will demonstrate to everyone in your organization just how significant that impact can be.

 1https://hbr.org/2014/08/the-value-of-customer-experience-quantified